-3.19.5.3 Environmental compliance
+3.19.6.3 Environmental compliance

-The Final EIS and ROD would define required mitigation for the I-20/26/126 Carolina Crossroads project.
-In addition, environmental permits may be obtained during the design of the project, which would specify additional requirements to be adhered to during construction.
+This FEIS and the ROD define required mitigation for the I-20/26/126 Carolina Crossroads project.
+In addition, environmental permits would be obtained during the design of the project, which would specify additional requirements to be adhered to during construction.
 SCDOT's Compliance Division is tasked with ensuring all environmental commitments are adhered to during the construction phase and any monitoring commitments are met post-construction.
-Within this Division are the Compliance Division Manager, Compliance Managers for SCDOT Engineering Districts, and a QA/QC Manager.
-A detailed Environmental Monitoring Plan would be developed and updated to include environmental commitments from the Final EIS and ROD, environmental permits, and other environmental approvals are implemented.
+A detailed Environmental Monitoring Plan would be developed and updated to include environmental commitments from this FEIS and ROD, environmental permits, and other environmental approvals are implemented.